 In general, will and would cannot be used after if unless they mean “agree to” (if you would come this way, …) or “insist on” (if you will keep complaining, …).
 The correct verb forms in (i) and (j) are arrive and was not tilted.

 6. Unusual Possibilities

 One unusual possibility – an imperative verb instead of if – is considered in the Guinlist post 88.
 Exotic Grammar Structures 1.
-Another is an unusual meaning when if accompanies a past tense verb alongside another verb containing would.
+Another involves if with a past tense verb alongside another verb containing would.
 The usual meaning of this is that an “unreal” event or situation is being described, as in these examples:

-(k) If their city was threatened, the Athenians would call an Assembly.
+(m) If the city was threatened, the Athenians would call an Assembly.

-Finally, there is the use of were to after if (were is preferred even after singular nouns, as it is a rare unchanging form called a “subjunctive”).
-It refers to the future just like the present simple tense in sentences like (i), but it suggests unlikelihood of happening.
-It usually needs the other verb to have would instead of will:
+A third unusual use is were to after if.
+It refers to the future like the present simple tense in sentences like (e), but it suggests unlikelihood of happening.
+The other verb needs would, not will.
+An example is:

 (o) If the guests were to arrive at 6, they would eat at 7.

 Speakers of other languages than English need to be especially careful in sentences like this to avoid saying would instead of were to.
 Note also that were is always preferred to was, even after a singular noun.
 The reason is that this use of were is a rare unchanging form called a “subjunctive”.
 For another example of the subjunctive, see 88.
 Exotic Grammar Structures 1, #6.